Gift card recipient flow

 When a customer is on a gift card PDP, the buy box shows a checkbox:

-Send as a gift to someone else
+Send as a gift

 When the customer checks the box, four fields appear: